obspy/obspy/obspy/adhoc/README.txt

 Overview
 --------
-AH (Ad Hoc) read support for ObsPy.
+AD HOC read support for ObsPy.

-This module provides read support for the AH (Ad Hoc) waveform format introduced by the Lamont-Doherty Geological Observatory.
+This module provides read support for the AD HOC waveform format introduced by the Lamont-Doherty Geological Observatory.

 ObsPy is an open-source project dedicated to provide a Python framework for